GolamRabbaniSajib/to-do-client/README.md

-# Clearify - Task Management Application
+# To-Do - Task Management Application

-Clearify is a modern, minimalistic task management app built with **React** and **Vite.js**.
+To-Do is a modern, minimalistic task management app built with **React** and **Vite.js**.
 It allows users to organize tasks into three categories: To-Do, In Progress, and Done.
 Features include drag-and-drop functionality, real-time updates, and a responsive design for both desktop and mobile users.
 Authentication is handled via Firebase.

 ## Technologies Used

 - **Frontend Framework**: React (with Vite.js)
 - **State Management**: React Context API
-- **Drag-and-Drop Library**: `react-beautiful-dnd`
 - **Styling**: CSS Modules / TailwindCSS
 - **Authentication**: Firebase Authentication
 - **API Communication**: Axios